seancorfield/next-jdbc/doc/getting-started.md

 ```

 Any operation that can perform key-based lookup can be used here without creating hash maps: `get`, `contains?`, `find` (returns a `MapEntry` of whatever key you requested and the corresponding column value), or direct keyword access as shown above.
 Any operation that would require a Clojure hash map, such as `assoc` or anything that invokes `seq` (`keys`, `vals`), will cause the full row to be expanded into a hash map, such as produced by `execute!` or `execute-one!`.

+> Note: since `plan` expects you to process the result set via reduction, you should not use it for DDL or for SQL statements that only produce update counts.

 ## Datasources, Connections & Transactions